Millard criteria

-Translation to those points: the body weight and age criteria demands a child to have mature cells and tissue before enduring surgical and anaesthetic procedures.
+Translation to those points: the body weight and age criteria demands a child to have mature cells and tissue before enduring surgical and anesthetic procedures.
 At the same point, a child should have had proper body size that enables surgeons to manipulate the tissue without magnification aid.
 Adequate haemoglobin level will provide good tissue perfusion and oxygen delivery to cells needed for anaesthetic procedure, while leukocyte count will define a child is free from systemic infection that risks jeopardizing the surgery.

 A child completing all Millard criteria may be taken for elective surgery, such as cleft lip surgery.